WooCommerce Skincare Store

 For many business owners, the new normal that came with the pandemic meant that business models suddenly needed to pivot to stay afloat.
 Suddenly, eCommerce grew exponentially, while foot traffic was reduced or cut off entirely because of lockdowns and local regulations.
 Many retailers made the transition into becoming predominantly online stores.
 What that meant, though, was changing the standard operating practices of their businesses in a significant way.
 MyWorks has become the go-to for streamlining that process for some companies in transition.
-We sat down with Adam Butcher, the owner of Seaflora Skincare, to find out how MyWorks software made his experience of going digital a more pleasant one.
+We sat down with the owner of Seaflora Skincare, a WooCommerce skincare store, to find out how MyWorks software made his experience of going digital a more pleasant one.

 Seaflora Skincare is a second-generation family-owned manufacturing company based on Vancouver Island, in British Colombia, Canada.
 The business was started in 1995 by Adam Butcher’s parents, who “never envisioned that the company would be as successful as it is and still running to this day.”
 Butcher and his partner, Chantelle, took over the business in 2015.
 They supply “338 individual skincare and cosmetic products that are sold online, on [their] own website, and exported to Taiwan, Hong Kong, China as well as the US.”
 They also supply their products to “spas, hotels, salons and retail stores across Canada, coast to coast.”
 When Butcher took over, he recognized that “ the internet was where they needed to be.”
 Though still primarily doing business through traditional retail and wholesale methods, the team decided to create an eCommerce store to “put a bigger focus on digital, on automation and new products.”
 “We’ve had an eCommerce store since 2010, but it was kind of in the background,” says Butcher.
 This was partly due to some of their partners and wholesale customers threatening to retract their business if Seaflora started selling their unique products directly.
 “That started to change in about 2014,” Butcher says.
 “It was around then that global companies started to open up their direct-to-consumer websites.”